 Insurance companies availing the services of underwriters, who help assess risk, provide a sound analysis of the risk associated with a business.
 This ensures that the insurance company makes a well-informed decision about undertaking insurance for the business.

-Insurance companies must also consult actuaries to help determine the premium associated with a business insurance policy.
+Insurance companies must also consult actuaries to help determine the premium associated with a business insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.
 Actuaries are skilled mathematicians who evaluate the underwriter’s risk analysis and assess the financial impact of such risk.
 They then calculate the premiums associated with the risk for the insurance being offered.

 Business owners must look for insurance companies known to have a reputation for due diligence and product recommendation driven by research.
 They must insist on reports from underwriters and actuaries to ensure a transparent process of insurance selection.